erkkah/timogrios/README.md

 Now the app should run at full speed on your device.

+### Start building :construction:

-Now, replace the meat of `src/main.c` with your TIGR code, and you're done.
+Replace the meat of `src/main.c` with your TIGR code, and you're done.

 Just like with desktop TIGR, the code can be as tiny as this: